Please note: Regulations are currently under review for the 2021-22 season and so those currently published are subject to change.

 RUL 3.3 All players must be registered with the RFL prior to playing in any BUCS Rugby League fixture, as per the requirements of the BUCS Sport Specific Affiliations Document.
 Failure to do so will lead to sanctions as outlined in the BUCS Sport Specific Affiliations Document and possibly further disciplinary action.

-RUL 3.4 At the start of each season teams must register the following personnel with the RFL Competitions Officer ([email protected]).
+RUL 3.4 At the start of each season teams must register the following personnel with the RFL Competition Officer ([email protected]):

 RUL 3.4.1 Essential: